Tinram/RND64/ReadMe.md

 Generate large files (over 4GB, non-sparse) and large streams of binary/character data (200GB+) at fast generation rates (~8.5GB/sec i3 desktop, ~4.6GB/sec AWS microinstance; null byte stream output on Linux).

 *What's the point of lumps of junk?*
-Uses can be: file hashing, integrity tests, system stress testing, and network speed tests.
+Uses can be: test files, file hashing, integrity tests, system stress testing, and network speed tests.

 A few Windows programs exist to create large files, and there are plenty of shell scripts using `dd`
 I just needed something cross-platform with simple command-line options.